-Cat flu is a common disease that can vary considerably in it’s severity.
+Cat flu is a collective name for upper respiratory tract infection in cats.
+Here you will learn more about the infection, how to prevent it and treat if your cat should be affected!
+Cat flu is a common disease that can vary considerably in its severity.
 The disease can be more severe in young kittens, older cats and cats who are immunosuppressed because they occasionally go on to develop secondary infections.

 This article was written by a FirstVet vet

 Did you know that FirstVet offers video calls with experienced, UK registered vets?
 If you are insured with one of our pet insurance partners, your video calls are completely free.
 You can get a consultation within 30 minutes by downloading the FirstVet app for free from the Apple App Store or Google Play.